Knowing (film): Plot

 The next day, Abby colors in the Sun on the engraving, which gives John a revelation.
 He rushes to the MIT observatory and learns that a massive solar flare with the potential to destroy all life will strike the Earth on the last date indicated by the message.
 As Diana and Abby prepare to take refuge in nearby caves, John goes to the school and finds the door on which Lucinda engraved the final numbers.
 He identifies them as coordinates of a place where he believes they may find salvation from the solar flare.
-After John reveals that the caves will not protect them, the skeptical and now hysterical Diana loads Caleb and Abby into her car and flees.
+After John reveals that the caves will not protect them, the skeptical and now frantic Diana loads Caleb and Abby into her car and flees.

-At a gas station, the whispering beings steal Diana's car with Caleb and Abby inside.
-Diana pursues them in a stolen SUV but is killed in a crash, dying at exactly midnight on October 19 as Lucinda had predicted.
-The beings take Caleb and Abby to Lucinda's mobile home, where John encounters them shortly thereafter.
+At a gas station, the whispering beings steal Diana's car with Caleb and Abby.
+Diana pursues them in a stolen SUV but is killed in a crash, dying at midnight on October 19 as Lucinda had predicted.
+The beings take Caleb and Abby to Lucinda's mobile home, where John encounters them.
 The beings, acting as extraterrestrial angels, are leading children to safety on interstellar arks.
 John is told he cannot go with them because he never heard the whispering, so he convinces a grief-stricken Caleb to leave with Abby.
 The two are taken away and the ark, along with many others, leaves the Earth.

 The following morning, John decides to be with his family when the flare strikes and drives to his parents' house, where he reconciles with his estranged father.
-The solar flare then strikes in the form of a gargantuan, fast moving wall of fire that vaporises Manhattan and the rest of the Earth's surface, wiping out all life.
-Meanwhile, the ark deposits Caleb and Abby on another world resembling an earthly paradise and departs, as do other arks.
-The two run through a field towards a large white mysterious tree resembling the tree of life.
+The solar flare vaporizes New York City, then destroys the Earth.
+The ark deposits Caleb and Abby on another world resembling an earthly paradise and departs, as do other arks.
+The two run barefoot through a field towards a large white mysterious tree resembling the tree of life.